 - The magnificent landscapes from south to north

-- Campfires at night with the starry sky !
+- Campfires at night with the starry sky to infinity!

 - The roads conditions are sometimes horrible especially between Sesriem and Walvis Bay!